-When paying with your Bank of America® Travel Rewards credit card, you will earn Earn unlimited 1.5 points per $1 spent on all purchases.
+When paying with your Bank of America® Travel Rewards credit card, you will earn 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire.
 In a month, based on the spending pattern presented above, you will earn 2,250 points.
 In a year, you would earn 27,000 points – redeemable for $270 toward travel purchases.

 vs Discover it® Miles

-The Discover it® Miles also earns Unlimited 1.5x Miles for every dollar spent on all purchases.
+The Discover it® Miles also earns Unlimited 1.5 Miles for every dollar spent on all purchases - with no annual fee.
 The equates to $270 over the course of the year when you redeem your points toward travel purchases, according to the spending pattern outlined above.
 You don’t need a minimum amount of miles in order to redeem them, which is a nice benefit that the Bank of America® Travel Rewards credit card does not have.

 A huge bonus of the Discover it® Miles is that Discover is currently matching all miles earned for the first year.
 For example, if you earn 35,000 Miles, you get 70,000 Miles.
-That’s $700 towards travel – $350 for the Miles you’ve earned plus $350 more with your Discover Match®.
+That’s $700 towards travel.
 The Discover it® Miles has a $0 annual fee.

 vs Chase Sapphire Preferred® Card